How to choose the best name for your nonprofit organization.

 Remember, you want your board members, donors, and volunteers to be excited about your organization.
 If they have to recite an entire sentence each time they share the name, they and anyone listening will likely lose interest.
 Names that run on forever are generally ill-advised.

-Some organizations consider acronyms when looking for names.
+When naming a nonprofit startup, some organizations look for acronyms.
 This isn’t a bad strategy, but make sure the acronym makes sense on its own in addition to when expanded.
 For example, United Against Poverty is a clear and short name.
 However, they have multiple campuses throughout the state of Florida.
 To keep the name clear, they abbreviated the Orlando campus name to UP Orlando.
 UP maintains the acronym while also focusing on the organization’s mission: helping people up and out of their situations.

-Tip: Avoid overly long names and be as clear as possible.
+Tip: Avoid overly long names and be as clear as possible when naming a nonprofit.

 Desired Name: Hayden’s Dog and Cat Rescue of Central Florida